 A. de Moor (2018).
-A Community Network Ontology for Participatory Collaboration Mapping: Towards Collective Impact, Information 2018, 9(7): 151.
+A Community Network Ontology for Participatory Collaboration Mapping: Towards Collective Impact, Information 2018, 9(7): art. no. 151.
 Abstract Addressing societal wicked problems requires collaboration across many different community networks.
 In order for community networks to scale up their collaboration and increase their collective impact, they require a process of inter-communal sensemaking.
-One way to catalyze that process is … Continue reading New publication – A Community Network Ontology for Participatory Collaboration Mapping: Towards Collective Impact
+One way to catalyze that … Continue reading New publication – A Community Network Ontology for Participatory Collaboration Mapping: Towards Collective Impact

 Mapping a community network is an art as much as a science.
 Solid methodology is important for professional purposes, of course (see for heavy-duty mapping processes the CommunitySensor methodology for participatory community network mapping).
 Still, don't let the need for formalized process get in the way of starting to make more sense of your own … Continue reading Community network mapping: just get going!

 We live in an age of confusion, stagnation, and crisis.
 What we need is not more of the same top down, neo-liberal corporate and government interventions.
 These are just a recipes for ever more socio-economic and cultural alienation, disillusion and disempowerment.
 Instead, we should tap into the growing bottom-up and middle-out capacity around the world … Continue reading Building “networks of communities” for a civic intelligence movement with impact